Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Methodology

-Model comparison follows three families under the same device-aware, time-blocked protocol: \textit{\textbf{(i)}} A linear MLR in \eqref{eq:pl-mw-en} and its regularized variants fit on the standardized, linearized design (distance as $10\log_{10}(d/d_0)$; the frequency term $20\log_{10}(f)$).
-Since all links are at $868\,\mathrm{MHz}$, the frequency term is a constant and is absorbed into the intercept (equivalently, subtracted from the response) to keep $\beta_{0}$ physically interpretable.
-In multi-frequency settings, one would reintroduce the explicit $20 \log_{10}(f)$ dependence. \textit{\textbf{(ii)}} A second-order polynomial in \eqref{eq:pl-mw-en-quad} applied to the continuous drivers $\{z_d,E_1,\dots,E_P,\mathrm{SNR}\}$ while wall counts $W_k$ remain additive and linear.
-This model is also fitted with the regularization specifications. \textit{\textbf{(iii)}} BLR on the linear design, reported for both a conjugate NIG prior and a Zellner $g$-prior, provides calibrated predictive uncertainty (Student-$t$ predictive) without changing the mean specification.
-Out-of-sample performance is evaluated using RMSE and $R^2$.
-For the selected model, residuals are evaluated with partial $F$ tests and \textit{Type}~II and III ANOVA, conditional on residual diagnostics (normality, independence, and variance stability); when these assumptions are violated, we use heteroscedasticity-robust or rank-based alternatives.
+Model comparison follows three families under the same time-ordered cross-validation protocol: \textbf{(i)} a linear MLR in Eq.~\eqref{eq:pl-mw-en} and its regularized variants fit on the linearized design (distance as $10\log_{10}(d/d_0)$ and the frequency term $20\log_{10}(f)$).
+Since all links are at $868\,\mathrm{MHz}$, the frequency term is a constant and is absorbed via the intercept.
+In multi-frequency settings, one would reintroduce the $20 \log_{10}(f)$ dependence; \textbf{(ii)} POLY2, a second-order polynomial in Eq.~\eqref{eq:pl-mw-en-quad} applied to the continuous predictors $\{z_d,E_1,\dots,E_P,\gamma\}$ while wall counts $W_k$ remain additive and linear (also fitted with the regularization specifications); \textbf{(iii)} a BLR on the linear design, reported for both a conjugate NIG prior and a Zellner $g$-prior, providing calibrated predictive uncertainty (Student-$t$ predictive) without changing the mean feature set.
+Out-of-sample performance is evaluated using RMSE and $R^2$ on the held-out test set.
+In contrast, residuals are evaluated with partial $F$ tests and \textit{Type}~II and III ANOVA, conditional on residual diagnostics (normality, independence, and variance stability).

-Estimation and leakage-safe preprocessing are as follows: Polynomial expansion is followed by standardization (zero mean, unit variance), ensuring that penalties act uniformly across both linear and nonlinear terms, and coefficients remain comparable.
-Estimation uses ordinary least squares (OLS) for MLR/polynomial fits and penalized least squares for the regularized variants.
-Hyperparameters (penalty strength and $\ell_1/\ell_2$ mixing) are selected by inner cross‑validation; no manual coefficient initialization is used.
-All preprocessing (feature mapping and scaling) occurs within each cross‑validation fold to prevent leakage.
-For each device, its timeline is split into $5$ contiguous blocks separated by a $24\,\mathrm{h}$ gap; the $k$-th block from every device forms validation fold $k$.
-Feature mapping and scaling are refit on the training portion of each fold only.
-These out-of-fold residuals are subsequently used for fade-margin calibration (Section~\ref{subsec: fm}).